pmarreck/jumpscript/README.md

 chmod +x hello.c
 ./hello.c
 ```

+Flags:

+- `--no-build-deps` – assume the compiler/toolchain (e.g. `clang`, `wat2wasm`) is already on `PATH` and skip the plugin’s Nix build shell.
+- `--no-runtime-deps` – assume the runtime (e.g. `luajit`, `wazero`) is globally available and skip the Nix runtime shell.
+- `--no-deps` – shorthand for both of the above.

+When no flags are supplied, JumpScript boots the plugin’s flake-provided toolchains so scripts “just work.”
+Once you’ve installed the dependencies yourself, add the appropriate flags to get the faster, direct-exec path.

 On the first run JumpScript compiles the script, stores the binary in the cache, and executes it.
 Subsequent runs skip straight to execution until the script or any tracked dependency changes.